#Writephoto Round-Up – Ben

 Welcome to the weekly #writephoto prompt!

-For visually challenged writers, the image shows a large, almost-symetrical, castle with cylindrical towers dominating the landscape.
+For visually challenged writers, the image shows a stone castle with various openings and walkways.

 The regulars already know this bit, but for those that don’t: